≡ Menu

-This article provides a detailed breakdown of Berkshire Hathaway’s profitability within its insurance segment, categorized by divisions such as GEICO, the Primary Group, and the Reinsurance Group.
+This page provides a detailed breakdown of Berkshire Hathaway’s profitability within its insurance segment, categorized by divisions such as GEICO, the Primary Group, and the Reinsurance Group.

 For the definitions of Berkshire’s insurance divisions, you may visit this section: Berkshire’s insurance segments.